 Trustee Meetings attended Out of a possible

 Mr Neil Dance 3 3

-Mr Ranbir Dhesi 1 2

-Mr Peter Dragoonis 0 3
+Mr Peter Dragoonis (resigned 23 November 2023) 0 1

 Mr Matt Jeavons 3 3

 Dr Barbara Minards 3 3

 Mr Michael Overton - Chair 3 3

 Mrs Charlotte Senior 2 3

-Ms Shaistah Zeidan 0 3
+Ms Shaistah Zeidan 2 3

-In this financial year the Operations Committee focused on overseeing the implementation of the School's capital plan and continuing to develop a comprehensive digital strategy that includes teaching and learning and infrastructure requirements.
+In this financial year the Operations Committee focused on overseeing the implementation of the School's capital plan in particular completion of the roof project and commencement of the heating distribution network project, the process for re-tendering of the catering contract and continuing to develop a comprehensive digital strategy that includes teaching and learning and infrastructure requirements.

 The Curriculum Committee is a sub-committee of the main Board of Trustees.
-Its purpose is to ensure compliance with the statutory requirements of the curriculum for Years 7-13 and ensuring it is balanced and broadly based, promoting spiritual, moral, cultural, mental and physical development of pupils of the school and of society, as well as preparing pupils for the opportunities, responsibilities and experiences of later life.
+Its purpose is to ensure compliance with the statutory requirements of the curriculum for Years 7-13 including Personal Development and ensuring it is balanced and broadly based, promoting spiritual, moral, cultural, mental and physical development of pupils of the school and of society, as well as preparing pupils for the opportunities, responsibilities and experiences of later life.